Meet our PhD students

 Dongil (Marco) Jang is a Ph.D. student in the Department of Work and Organizations at the Carlson School of Management.
 Marco's current research focuses on boundaryless careers in the digital transformation era.
 He studies the changes in employment relationships examining pay negotiation within and between organizational boundaries.

 Jee Young (Jeeny) Seo is a Ph.D. candidate in the Department of Work and Organizations.
 Her research focuses on interpersonal behaviors, emotions, personality, leadership and teams.

 Junseok Song is a PhD Student in Work & Organization at the Carlson School of Management.
 He received his Bachelor's degree at the University of Minnesota and Master's degree at Yonsei University, Korea.
 He has work experience in the Statistics Bureau of Korea as well as management consulting firms such as Accenture and the Boston Consulting Group.

-Christopher (Chris) C. Winchester is an award-winning research- and teaching-oriented Ph.D. student in organizational behavior at the Carlson School of Management within the Department of Work and Organizations.
+Christopher (Chris) C. Winchester is an award-winning research- and teaching-oriented Ph.D. candidate in organizational behavior at the Carlson School of Management within the Department of Work and Organizations.